 An MND student is expected to be a positive contributor to the classroom environment by arriving to class on time, prepared to engage in learning.
 This includes having the necessary learning tools.
-Students are expected to complete assignments by the dates assigned, to be fully attentive to instruction and classroom activities and to adhere to MND's INTEGRITY POLICY.
+Students are expected to complete assignments by the dates assigned, to be fully attentive to instruction and classroom activities, and to adhere to MND's Integrity Policy.

+INTEGRITY POLICY

-INTEGRITY POLICY.
-Mount Notre Dame adheres to high standards of honesty and integrity in the way students conduct themselves, communicate verbally and electronically and in the presentation of their work.
-ACADEMIC CHEATING, ENABLING OTHERS TO CHEAT and any form of PLAGIARISM are violations of Mount Notre Dame's INTEGRITY POLICY and will be subject to disciplinary action.
+Mount Notre Dame adheres to high standards of honesty and integrity in the way students conduct themselves, communicate verbally and electronically, and in the presentation of their work.
+ACADEMIC CHEATING, ENABLING OTHERS TO CHEAT, and any form of PLAGIARISM are violations of Mount Notre Dame's INTEGRITY POLICY and will be subject to disciplinary action.

+ACADEMIC CHEATING

-ACADEMIC CHEATING is defined as:
+Academic Cheating is defined as:

-- representing another's work as your own, - manipulating information to gain an unfair advantage, - fabricating information submitted, - looking at another student's test, quiz, or exam; - using, copying or submitting another student's work on a test, quiz, homework, or any other assignment, including digital sites; - using a textbook, notebook, "cheat sheet" or digital resource (including language translators and math solutions websites) on a test when it is not authorized; - intentionally not following test instructions; - talking during a test or quiz.
+- Representing another's work as your own - Manipulating information to gain an unfair advantage - Fabricating information submitted - Looking at another student's test, quiz, or exam - Using, copying, or submitting another student's work on a test, quiz, homework, or any other assignment - Using, copying, or submitting another's work on a test, quiz, homework, or any other assignment, including from digital/online sources - Using a textbook, notebook, "cheat sheet", or digital resource (including language translators and math solutions websites) on a test when it is not authorized - Intentionally not following test instructions - Talking during a test or quiz

+ENABLING

-ENABLING (or giving the power to others to cheat) is also cheating.
+Enabling or giving the power to others to cheat is also cheating.
 This includes, but is not limited to, the following: